RunestoneInteractive/overview/_sources/Containers/dynamic.rst

 AB Experiments with Dynamic Questions
 =====================================

-Using the ``:ab:`` option on selectquestion allows the system to assign a student to either the A or B group and then consistently choose the questions for that group for your student.
+Using the ``:ab: <experimentid>`` option on selectquestion allows the system to assign a student to either the A or B group and then consistently choose the questions for that group for your student.

 .. selectquestion:: ab_example
-   :ab:
+   :ab: abexperiment1
    :fromid: test_question2_3_2, test_question2_4_1
    :points: 10